History of Health care in Timeline

 Health care

-Health care encompasses the prevention, diagnosis, treatment, and management of diseases, illnesses, injuries, and impairments to maintain or improve health.
-It involves a wide range of health professionals and allied health fields such as medicine, dentistry, nursing and various therapies.
-Healthcare delivery spans primary, secondary, tertiary, and public health services, covering a spectrum of medical and wellness-related activities.
+Health care encompasses the prevention, diagnosis, treatment, and management of diseases, illnesses, injuries, and other physical and mental impairments.
+It's delivered by a wide range of health professionals across various fields like medicine, dentistry, nursing, and therapy.
+Health care includes primary, secondary, tertiary, and public health services, covering a broad spectrum of medical and wellness practices.

 1980: Worldwide eradication of smallpox

-In 1980, the WHO declared the worldwide eradication of smallpox.
-It was the first disease in human history to be eliminated by deliberate health care interventions.
+In 1980, the WHO declared the worldwide eradication of smallpox, marking it as the first disease in human history to be eliminated through deliberate health care interventions.

 2013: National Health Interview Survey findings

-In 2013, the National Health Interview Survey in the United States found that skin disorders (42.7%), osteoarthritis and joint disorders (33.6%), back problems (23.9%), disorders of lipid metabolism (22.4%), and upper respiratory tract disease (22.1%, excluding asthma) were the most common reasons for accessing a physician.
+In 2013, the National Health Interview Survey in the United States revealed that skin disorders (42.7%), osteoarthritis and joint disorders (33.6%), back problems (23.9%), disorders of lipid metabolism (22.4%), and upper respiratory tract disease (22.1%, excluding asthma) were the most common reasons for people seeking physician care.

-In 2020, the healthcare industry in the United States accounted for 18% of the gross domestic product, making it one of the largest and most complex parts of the U.S. economy.
+In 2020, the healthcare industry in the United States accounted for 18% of the country's gross domestic product.